Best Honey for Coffee

 How to Use

 For hot coffee, let it cool for one to two minutes after brewing, then stir in honey until fully dissolved.
-Start with one teaspoon per cup (roughly equivalent to one sugar packet in sweetness, with about 21 calories).
+Start with one teaspoon per cup (approximately 7g, 21 calories—roughly equivalent to one sugar packet in sweetness).
 For espresso drinks, add honey to the espresso shot before adding milk—the concentrated heat dissolves it easily.
 For iced coffee, make a honey simple syrup by mixing equal parts honey and warm water, then add to cold coffee.
 For cold brew, this simple syrup method is essential since honey will not dissolve in cold liquid.
+High-fructose varieties (acacia, fireweed) dissolve most readily across all temperatures.

 What to Avoid

-Avoid very dark or strongly flavored honeys (buckwheat, chestnut) in delicate light roast coffee—they will overpower the subtle coffee flavors.
+Avoid very dark or strongly flavored honeys (buckwheat, chestnut, heather) in delicate light roast coffee—they will overpower the subtle coffee flavors.
 Do not add honey to boiling coffee directly from the brewer.
 Skip flavored honey products (cinnamon honey, vanilla honey) in favor of naturally flavored varieties.
 Do not expect honey to taste exactly like sugar in coffee—it adds a slightly different sweetness profile that some people need a few cups to adjust to.
+Manuka honey can work in coffee but its distinctive medicinal note is polarizing.